bitwarden/contributing-docs/docs/contributing/pull-requests/code-review.md

 tackled.

 We shouldn’t hesitate to use this status.
 However, it does come with obligations for the reviewer.
-By blocking the PR from progressing, they have taken an ownership stake in it and should make themselves available to answer clarifying questions.
-They should also give clear feedback on what needs to change for the PR to get approved.
+By blocking the PR from progressing, you are taking on additional responsibility and should give clear feedback on what needs to change for the PR to get approved.
 Likewise, a PR author should not be discouraged by a request for changes, it's simply an indication that changes should be made prior to the PR being merged.
 This is common.

 :::warning Discarding reviews